-An enhanced inspection and maintenance (Smog Check II) is listed as a contingency measure in Table 5-5.
-The purpose of retaining a contingency measure in the 2019 Plan is to consider this measure for further implementation should the region ever be designated as nonattainment for the federal ozone standard.
+An enhanced inspection and maintenance program (Smog Check II) is listed as a contingency measure in Table 5-5.
+This contingency measure was also listed in the 2016 Plan, and it is retained in the 2019 Plan.
+This measure may be considered for further implementation should the region ever be designated as nonattainment for the federal ozone standard.